MicroEJ/docs/GettingStarted/gettingStartedIMX93.rst

 * Run an Application on the i.MX93 Virtual Device.
 * Run the same Application on your i.MX93 Evaluation Kit or FRDM i.X93 Development Board.

-If you need to become more familiar with MicroEJ, please visit `Discover MicroEJ <https://developer.microej.com/discover-microej/>`__ to understand the principles of our technology.
+In case you are not familiar with MicroEJ, please visit `Discover MicroEJ <https://developer.microej.com/discover-microej/>`__ to understand the principles of our technology.

 Prerequisites
 -------------

 .. note::

    This Getting Started has been tested on Windows 10 & 11 with a WSL distribution Ubuntu 22.04.
-Also note that examples used in this Getting Started could depend on older tools and libraries.
-Most notably our dependency manager plugin (using `Gradle <https://gradle.org/>`_) could be an older version.
+Also note that the examples used in this Getting Started guide may depend on older tools and libraries.
+Notably, our dependency manager plugin (using `Gradle <https://gradle.org/>`_) may be an older version.

 This Getting Started is separated into two main parts.

-The first part consists in running a demo application on the Virtual Device.
+The first part consists of running a demo application on the Virtual Device.
 All you need is:

-* An Internet connection to access Github repositories & :ref:`Module Repositories <module_repositories>`.
+* An Internet connection to access GitHub repositories & :ref:`Module Repositories <module_repositories>`.
 * MICROEJ SDK 6 (installed during :ref:`Environment Setup <sdk_6_getting_started_imx93_environment_setup>`).

-The second part consists in running the same demo application on your device.
+The second part consists of running the same demo application on your device.
 For that, you will need:

-* One of these two Development Board:
+* One of these two Development Boards:
    * i.MX93 Evaluation Kit, available `here <https://www.nxp.com/design/design-center/development-boards/i-mx-evaluation-and-development-boards/i-mx-93-evaluation-kit:i.MX93EVK>`__.
    * FRDM i.MX93 Development Board, available `here <https://www.nxp.com/design/design-center/development-boards-and-designs/frdm-i-mx-93-development-board:FRDM-IMX93>`__.
-* An HDMI display with touchscreen connected with an `IMX-MIPI-HDMI adapter <https://www.nxp.com/part/IMX-MIPI-HDMI>`__.
+* An HDMI display with a touchscreen connected with an `IMX-MIPI-HDMI adapter <https://www.nxp.com/part/IMX-MIPI-HDMI>`__.

    * This getting started has been tested with a `MageDok T080A <https://store.magedok.com/collections/portable-monitors/products/8-inch-1280-720-resolution-touch-monitor-t080a>`_.

-* A prebuild Yocto Linux image, with all necessary linux packages preinstalled.
+* A prebuilt Yocto Linux image, with all necessary Linux packages preinstalled.

-* A Yocto SDK, to cross compile a sample application.
+* A Yocto SDK, to cross-compile a sample application.

 .. _sdk_6_getting_started_imx93_environment_setup: